-Against this background, one thing has really struck me since the Chamber of Commerce announced the holding of this conference.
-So far as I can tell all of the media comment automatically assumed that because the focus of the conference was on rethinking local government, it had to be about local government amalgamation.
+Against this background, one thing has really struck me since the government announced its Better Local Government strategy.
+So far as I can tell, the public debate including the majority of media comment has automatically assumed that the principal matter for consideration was local government amalgamation.
 One thing we can learn from international experience is that the debate we need to have is about how we take and implement the decisions our communities need to secure their futures.
 The place of local government as such is properly part of this debate, but arguments over how many councils and who does what to whom - essentially debate about the current artefact we use to take some of the decisions which matter for our communities - is only part, and often a less important part, of the overall debate.

-That the media should jump so quickly to the assumption rethinking local government has to be about amalgamation is simply one consequence of the reality that evidence informed public debate in New Zealand on local government and the governance of our communities is almost non-existent and for very understandable reasons:
+That the debate including the media should jump so quickly to the assumption that better local government has to be about amalgamation is simply one consequence of the reality that evidence informed public debate in New Zealand on local government and the governance of our communities is almost non-existent and for very understandable reasons:

-• Geographically, we are far removed from other jurisdictions; we can't simply 'look over the fence' to see what is happening elsewhere.

-- We do not have the depth of public institutions, either governmental or non-governmental, typical of most other jurisdictions.
+- Geographically, we are far removed from other jurisdictions; we can't simply 'look over the fence' to see what is happening elsewhere. - We do not have the depth of public institutions, either governmental or non-governmental, typical of most other jurisdictions.
 Australia has three unicameral and five bicameral parliaments.
 We have a single unicameral parliament.
 The United Kingdom has one bicameral parliament and three unicameral assemblies.
 Australia, the United Kingdom and most other developed jurisdictions have a strong think tank culture, and significant university investment in research and debate.
 We do not.
 This means that by and large we do not have the natural sources of evidence, research and ideas that inform debate elsewhere - Our scale inevitably means that we cannot afford the in-depth investment in investigative and political journalism still typical of other developed countries despite the generally very harsh economic environment for conventional media. - Again, in part because of our scale and distance from the rest of the world, we have developed a very centralised political culture with a strong sense that if anything needs to be done, it's almost certainly the government's responsibility - in contrast with a number of other developed economies where the state is seen as an important player, but by no means the only one.